1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/PART2.md

 ## Additional Features

-1. Main Menu with commands and continue option
+1. Main Menu display with commands and continue option.
 2. Zombie has a lifesteal effect where, the damage done to the Alien will restore the Zombie health.

 ## Contributions